cronblocks/code-lines/README.md

 # CodeLines - ***v1.3***

-CodeLines is a utility application for counting the number of lines of code in different programming languages using a simple GUI or Console interface within a given folder.
+*CodeLines* is an application utility that counts the number of lines in a codebase having different programming languages using a simple GUI or Console interface while scanning a given folder recursively.

 <div align="center"><img src="./.bin/screenshot-2022-09-23 223938.png" width="100%" /></div>